top of page

 The best time to meditate or exercise is when I don't want to.
 This resistance trains the anterior mid-cingulate cortex.
 I build persistence and resolve and do those things I know to do.

 Perseveration is another behavior with a neural substrate researchers are just beginning to understand.
 Perseveration, is associated with neurological and psychiatric disorders including autism, obsessive-compulsive disorder, Huntington's disease and Tourette syndrome.
 A distinct group of astrocytes located deep in the central region of the brain, known as the central striatum, regulate communications between neurons.
-Unlike other astrocytes, this group of astrocytes express the gene Crym, which encodes for the protein known as μ-crystallin.
+Astrocytes play a key role in supplying energy to neurons during high-demand activities by rapidly activating their own glucose stores and metabolism (Gourine et al., 2024).
+Unlike other astrocytes, however, this group of astrocytes express the gene Crym, which encodes for the protein known as μ-crystallin.
 By reducing expression of Crym in astrocytes of the central striatum, researchers uncovered mechanisms related to a specific behavior called perseveration.
 That is, too little of the gene Crym, and the brain locks in to OCD like behavior (Ollivier et al., 2024).

 Two structures in the brain have been implicated in taking or inhibiting action: the prelimbic cortex (PL) and infralimbic cortex (IL) (Amaya and Smith, 2018).
 Inhibition is like an off switch.